fuse-code-support/FuseCode/README.md

 ## TODOs

 * NOW
+  * Rename to FuseCode *DONE*
+    * .fusion folder default name
    * Find/use a clojure arg-processing lib here and in fusion-boot
   * Read :fusion-port from config and pass to bootstrap plugin main
   * Detect if server is already running and pass files to open to existing server
   * process file(s) to open